How to Stop Gray Hair Naturally

 Those first gray hairs can come as quite a shock.
 You might stare at them in the mirror, consider a panic trip to the salon or grab the tweezers.
 However, there's a lot more going on with gray hair than your existential crisis, and VEGAMOUR spoke with the experts to find out what you can do about it.

 Take a breath.
-Here's why hair loses its melanin — plus, what products you should really be using to support hair wellness.
+Here's why hair loses its melanin — plus, what products you should really be using to combat gray hair.

 How Gray Hair Forms